tandeshao/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
- When multiple different prefixes are specified as arguments for the scrub command, the result is equivalent to deleting all common results between the different results generated from each individual prefix.
+ When different prefixes are specified for the scrub command, the result is equivalent to deleting anybody that matches all the condition specified by the prefix arguments.
 In other words, `scrub p/90400203 e/@example` is semantically the same as telling ABπ to delete all person that has the number "90400203" and has the email domain "@example".
 </div>

 <br>